neverset123/DataModeling/README.md

 ![](docs/Azure_data_warehouse_databricks.PNG)
 databricks is more suitable for lake house architecture.

-#### Cloud data storage
+Cloud data storage

 Azure Data Warehouse Gen 2 for traditional data warehouse architectures Azure Dedicated SQL Pools for relational data storage Blob storage for file-based storage
 CosmosDB for NoSQL solutions such as column-oriented or document databases

+SQL Pool

+- Azure Dedicated SQL Pools
+designed for large-scale, enterprise-level data warehousing workloads.
+It uses a provisioned resources model, where you allocate a certain amount of resources to your SQL pool and pay for those resources whether you're using them or not.
+It uses Massively Parallel Processing (MPP) architecture to quickly run complex queries across large amounts of data.
+- Azure Synapse Analytics Serverless SQL Pools
+This is designed for on-demand and exploratory analysis.
+You only pay for the queries that you run based on the amount of data processed.
+It's ideal for scenarios where you have unpredictable or bursty workloads, or when you're exploring data before deciding to move it to a dedicated SQL pool.
+It uses a shared resources model, which can be more cost-effective if your workload is intermittent or low-volume.

 #### ETL / ELT Pipelines

-Azure Data Factory for creating intelligent data integrations and data flows for multiple services Azure Databricks for utilizing Spark to create ETL pipelines Azure Polybase for using TSQL to query blob storage in support of ELT scenarios
+Azure Data Factory: creating data integrations and data flows for multiple services Azure Databricks: utilizing Spark to create ETL pipelines Azure Polybase: using TSQL to query blob storage in support of ELT scenarios
 ![](docs/ELT_pipeline.PNG)
-SQL to SQL ELT in Azure involves:
+steps:
-- Starting with data ingested into either Blob Storage or Azure Delta Lake Gen 2
+- data ingestion into Blob Storage or Azure Delta Lake Gen 2
 - Create EXTERNAL staging tables in the Data Warehouse
 - Transform data from staging tables to DW tables

 #### Ingesting Data
 ![](docs/Ingestion.PNG)
-Ingesting data at scale into Azure Synapse involves:
+Ingesting datainto Azure Synapse:

 - Creating linked services
     - a linked service contains connection information to other services
 - Creating a pipeline
     - A pipeline contains the logical flow for an execution of a set of activities
 - Using a trigger or a one-time data ingestion
-    - You can manually start a data ingestion or you can schedule a trigger
+    -  manually start a data ingestion or schedule a trigger

-#### SQL Pool
-1) Azure Dedicated SQL Pools

-    Dedicated SQL pools are designed to provide a high-performance, scalable, and cost-effective solution for big data workloads.
-They utilize a Massively Parallel Processing (MPP) architecture.
-This architecture enables users to perform queries faster, especially for complex analytical queries.
-Dedicated SQL pools are provisioned with a fixed amount of resources and are billed based on the resources allocated, regardless of usage.

-    - In a Synapse Analytics production data warehouse, you likely would use Dedicated SQL Pools.
-2) Azure Synapse Analytics Serverless SQL Pools

-    Serverless SQL pools provide a pay-per-query model, which means you only pay for the resources used by each executed query.
-They are designed to handle both small and large-scale data processing tasks and can automatically scale resources based on workload requirements.
-Serverless SQL pools do not require any upfront provisioning or resource allocation. for Synapse the serverless SQL Pool is recommended.

-    - For development workloads, ad-hoc querying, or volatile workloads, you can use serverless SQL pools.
-    - Use Serverless SQL pools if you are using the Udacity Azure Cloud Lab.

 ## Data Lake
 - Data warehouses are based on specific and explicit data structures that allow for highly performant business intelligence and analytics but they do not perform well with unstructured data.